h2zero/NimBLE-Arduino/docs/BREAKING_API_CHANGES.md

 **Note** Attempting to create a 0x2902 descriptor will trigger an assert to notify the error, allowing the creation of it would cause a fault in the NimBLE stack.

-All other desctiptors are now created just as characteristics are by using the `NimBLECharacteristic::createDescriptor` methods (except 0x2904, see below).
+All other descriptors are now created just as characteristics are by using the `NimBLECharacteristic::createDescriptor` methods (except 0x2904, see below).
 Which are defined as:
 ```
 NimBLEDescriptor* createDescriptor(const char* uuid,